Glenzy/front-end-dev-test/README.md

-This Front-end Developer test was built using React Slingshot.
+#This Front-end Developer test was built using React Slingshot.

-It was chosen because it contains all the necessary boiler plate to use Redux and Sass.
+It was chosen because it contains all the necessary boiler plate to use Redux and Scss.

+## for installation see guide below
 <p align="center">
   <img src="https://cloud.githubusercontent.com/assets/3129129/22811426/bb69dc06-ef0c-11e6-8092-a0bea9060b35.png"/>
 </p>